avr2002/avr2002/README.md

 ## My Current Status
-👩‍💻 I'm currently working on improving my skills in areas of machine learning.
+👩‍💻 I'm currently working on improving my skills in areas of ML.

-🧠 I'm currently learning ML.
+🧠 I believe in pi shape learning.
+I wanna master ML, Computer Vision, NLP; contibute & participate in many OpenScource opportunities that I've explored recently in these Domain.

 👯‍♀️ I'm looking to collaborate with peers in the domain of Data Science, ML, NLP, Computer Vision who can help me accelerate my career.